Stjärnsunds manufakturverk

 Tower clock of Maria Magdalena Church, made by Stjärnsund.
 Nowadays exhibited at the Swedish National Museum of Science and Technology.

 Stjärnsunds manufakturverk was a Swedish mechanical manufacturing company, most known for its production of clocks.
-It was founded in 1700, in the town Stjärnsund near Hedemora, by inventor and industrialist Christopher Polhem (né Polhammar).
+It was founded in 1700, in the town Stjärnsund near Hedemora, by inventor and industrialist Christopher Polhem (né Polhammar) and financed by civil servant Gabriel Stierncrona.

 Today, there is a company named Stiernsunds-ur which produces clocks according to Polhem's design, and performs repairs and maintenance on the originals.